The republic encountered

 - Allah Gold asks the Ratio Tile "Is you make the ghost?" while on the Space General's airship.
 While the Ratio denies this, it could be foreshadowing Obi-Wan's eventual becoming into a Force ghost in the canon films.
 Alternatively, it could be a reference to that ship used by a crew of resistance fighters he would later hunt down as Reaches.
 It did include a few Hopeless Situations, after all.
 Though Ratio was not among them.
 (This would've truly been an example of this trope if this had been the case.
 This translation was made years before Rebels.)

-- Similarly, Ratio Tile's declaration that he "was old" may be acknowledging that A New Hope takes place much later in Obi-Wan's life
+- Similarly, Ratio Tile's declaration that he "was old" may be referencing the achronological release order of the Star Wars films by acknowledging that A New Hope takes place much later in Obi-Wan's life.

 - When D tells Allah Gold about Reaching The Man Cloth Space, Gold jumps to the conclusion that "In fact he can come back from the brink of death," which is what Gold/Reaches himself does at the end of the film.